Marketing Strategy

 Each channel works — none are connected into a compounding system

-Every keynote generates 8-12 derivative pieces across channels
+Every keynote generates 6-8 derivative pieces across channels.

 LinkedIn organic + Thought Leader Ads

-$5K/mo learning budget → scale based on data
+$5K/mo initial paid media budget → scale based on data.

 Video/podcast program